dominiksalvet/cpurast/README.md

 ## Todo

 * Draw triangle
+* Test two triangles with two same vertices (no holes)
+* If vertices are not a triangle, skip (check it)
+* Add interpolation to features list
+* More reuse in renderer class
 * Add more examples (e.g., lighting)
 * Improve clipping for lines, triangles
 * Add support for drawing arrays of primitives